OpenLiberty/ci.maven/README.md

 The runtime version can also be set dynamically.
 For example, you can specify version `18.0.0.1` of the runtime by setting `-DruntimeVersion=18.0.0.1`.

-Finally, the default `liberty-maven-plugin` version is set to be the latest version of the plugin.
+Finally, the default Liberty Maven Plugin version is set to be the latest version of the plugin.
 To specify a different version of the plugin, use the `libertyPluginVersion` parameter.
 For example, you could set `-DlibertyPluginVersion=2.2`.

 ### liberty-plugin-archetype